- about 100g honeycomb, bashed with a rolling pin into small chunks

 - 100g caster sugar

 - 1 tsp vanilla extract

-Wipe out the pan and pour the mixture back in, then cook over a low heat, stirring all the time until the custard has thickened to just coat the back of your wooden spoon.
-Cool.
+Wipe out the pan and pour the mixture back in, then cook over a low heat, stirring all the time until the custard has thickened to just coat the back of a wooden spoon.
+Leave to cool.